hyperledger/fabric/docs/source/getting_started.rst

 :doc:`chaincode4ade`, and the other oriented to operators, :doc:`chaincode4noah`.

-..note:: If you have questions not addressed by this documentation, or run into
+.. note:: If you have questions not addressed by this documentation, or run into
           issues with any of the tutorials, please visit the :doc:`questions` page for some tips on where to find additional help.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/